ilker-aktuna/LilyGo_EPD47_ImageReceiveAndDisplay/README.md

 If the device is turned off, you have to turn it on or reset with the leftmost button over the display to make it connect to the network again.

 # 2. Android client application

+# credits:
+Thanks to my dear friend [Faik Sağlar](https://github.com/ismetfaik) for helping me on converting the image data to the binary format before sending it to the device.